en

 writer.writerow(product_detail)

-When web scraping Walmart, Python complete script will be looking like that provided below.
+When web scraping Walmart, the complete Python script will be looking like that provided below.
 Here are also some comments to make it easier for you to understand each section.

 import requests